 Not all foams are created equal.

-Are the polyurethane foams you’re considering reliably constant from sheet to sheet, batch to batch, and within each block?
+Are the polyurethane foams you’re considering reliably consistent from sheet to sheet, batch to batch, and within each block?
 Are they easily finished with nearly any resin, paint or coating system?
 Will they repel water?
 Bond securely?
 Prevent the release of toxic fumes or chemical compounds?
 Do they remain strong, flat and stable – and retain their stated CTE rating – 10 years later?

 If a lower-priced foam warps, expands, degrades or resists bonding, it’s far more costly in the long run.
 Get more for your money by using a superior product in the first place.
 General Plastics’ anti-static composite foams offer a smooth, grain-free cell structure.
 The tough material machines beautifully and cuts crisply.
 These foams retain their strength, dimensional stability and chemical properties for years to come.
 And, they are free of CFCs and VOCs.Composite Core Brochure

 A cost-effective, versatile and long-lasting alternative

 Our unique formulations offer a compelling alternative to traditional core materials, such as thermoplastic foam, honeycomb, wood and metal.
 LAST-A-FOAM® composite core materials have been used for years in the aerospace and automotive industries in place of aluminum, as well as for sports equipment and insulated doors and windows.
 In the marine industry, General Plastics composite core foams provide a non-decaying alternative to wood that supports fiberglass laminating production processes.